phorward/pynetree/README.md

 Phorward Software Technologies.

-This project is one result of a several years experience in parser development systems, and is currently worked out as some kind of sub-project of a library called libphorward, which is written in C and focuses on C program development.
+This project is one result of a several years experience in parser development tools, and is currently worked out as some kind of sister-project of a library called libphorward, that focuses on the C programming language.
+Therefore, the BNF-styled grammar definition language of both pynetree and libphorward are similar and should provide the same interface for both parser generation tools.
-See https://bitbucket.org/codepilot/phorward for more information.
+Take a look at https://bitbucket.org/codepilot/phorward for more information.

-Therefore, the BNF-styled grammar definition language of both pynetree and libphorward are similar and should provide the same interface so far.

-Help of any kind to extend and improve or enhance this product in any kind or way is always appreciated.
+Help of any kind to extend and improve or enhance this project in any kind or way is always appreciated.